Manuel Machado Alvarez: Crimes

 On December 27, 1981, 21-year-old Pedro Ramirez ran into a liquor store in Hollywood, Los Angeles.
-Alvarez was chasing him with a butcher knife.
+Machado was chasing him with a butcher knife.
 Ramirez stopped and put his hands up to protect himself.
-With his other hand, Alvarez pulled Ramirez's hands down, said "Chinga su madre" ("Fuck your mother, motherfucker"), fatally stabbed him through the throat, and withdrew the blade.
-Alvarez then approached one of the store's clerks, but fled when the man pulled out a shotgun and told him to stop.
+With his other hand, Machado pulled Ramirez's hands down, said "Chinga su madre" ("Fuck your mother, motherfucker"), fatally stabbed him through the throat, and withdrew the blade.
+Machado then approached one of the store's clerks, but fled when the man pulled out a shotgun and told him to stop.
 Manuel later said he killed Ramirez out of revenge for him burglarizing the house of his male lover.

-Alvarez was convicted of voluntary manslaughter with a deadly weapon and assault with a deadly weapon and sentenced to four years in prison.
+Machado was convicted of voluntary manslaughter with a deadly weapon and assault with a deadly weapon and sentenced to four years in prison.
 In December 1982, he escaped from a maximum security prison with two other Spanish-speaking inmates.
 They surrendered several hours later, and each of their sentences were extended by 16 months.
-Alvarez was paroled in 1986.
+Machado was paroled in 1986.

-In March 1987, in violation of his parole, Alvarez moved from Los Angeles to Sacramento.
+In March 1987, in violation of his parole, Machado moved from Los Angeles to Sacramento.
 There, he lived on and off with Leslie Colyer and Neetelfer Hawkins, his friend.
-Alvarez spent most of his time using drugs and drinking alcohol.
+Machado spent most of his time using drugs and drinking alcohol.

-On May 12, 1987, a drunk Alvarez made sexual advances toward Sandra S., a local sex worker, near her apartment building late at night.
+On May 12, 1987, a drunk Machado made sexual advances toward Sandra S., a local sex worker, near her apartment building late at night.
 Sandra rejected his advances, then returned to her room and went to sleep.
 She awoke at noon.
-Having a "real bad feeling", Sandra looked forward to see Alvarez masturbating at the foot of her bed.
+Having a "real bad feeling", Sandra looked forward to see Machado masturbating at the foot of her bed.
 She called for her boyfriend's help, but neither he nor Sandra's son were home.
-Alvarez started raping Sandra when Percy Spence, one of her friends, walked in.
+Machado started raping Sandra when Percy Spence, one of her friends, walked in.
 Spence asked her if she was having a date.
-Sandra said no, but Alvarez said yes, prompting Sandra to keep saying no. Spence became confused and left.
-By the time another one of Sandra's friends, Anthony Simpkins, arrived, Alvarez had finished raping her.
+Sandra said no, but Machado said yes, prompting Sandra to keep saying no. Spence became confused and left.
+By the time another one of Sandra's friends, Anthony Simpkins, arrived, Machado had finished raping her.
 As Simpkins was entering, he passed Spence.
 When Simpkins asked him what was happening, Spence replied "Oh, just let it be."
-Sandra ran to Simpkins and said Alvarez had raped her, prompting him to flee.
+Sandra ran to Simpkins and said Machado had raped her, prompting him to flee.
 He stole the nearby car of one of his acquaintances, Edwin Glidewell, and drove off.

-On May 15, Alvarez met a woman named Belinda Denise Ross as she was cashing a welfare check.
+On May 15, Machado met a woman named Belinda Denise Ross as she was cashing a welfare check.
 They became acquainted, got in the car together, and, over the next few days, set out to obtain drugs and alcohol.